Broughton, Salford: Albert Park

-Albert Park is a public park, by Great Clowes Street and Great Cheetham Street West, on the borders of Higher and Lower Broughton.
+Albert Park is a public park, with a large football pitch, located by Great Clowes Street and Great Cheetham Street West, on the borders of Higher and Lower Broughton.
 The park, named in commemoration of the consort (husband) of Queen Victoria, today features a multi-use games area, bowling green, all-weather sports pitch, children's play area and informal five-a-side pitch as well as paths, shrubs and many established trees.
 Albert Park was opened in 1877 and was described as "16 acres of terraced walkways making it possible to walk 5 mi around the park without traversing the same ground twice".
 The park originally featured a 2 acre lake which was filled in during the late 1940s.

 Sport

 Rugby football

 Broughton RUFC formerly Broughton Wasps, was the first Broughton football club in Manchester, and played using the rugby code, founded by members of a club known in 1869 as Broughton College, formed from former pupils of Broughton College, a public school in Salford at the time.
 It provided a number of early international players and was pivotal in the formation of the Lancashire Football Union.

 Broughton Park Rugby Union F.C., is one of the oldest rugby union clubs in England and was established in 1882, just one year after the Lancashire County Rugby Union was founded and eleven years after the formation of the national Rugby Football Union.

 The club has had a number of different grounds in its time, mainly in the Salford/Prestwich areas, but also in the south of Manchester.
 Since 2004 its present new facility is at Hough End in Chorlton-cum-Hardy, Manchester.
 Originally the club had only one senior side, but now fields five senior sides and supported by one Colts (U19), four youth (U13-U17) and four mini (U8-U12) teams; a total involvement of some 320 players each week.
 Broughton Park R.F.C. is the City of Manchester's highest placed representative in the Rugby Union Leagues.

 Broughton Rangers, founded in 1877 as a rugby union club, became a rugby league club as a founder member of the Northern Union in 1895.
 In 1946, they moved and renamed themselves Belle Vue Rangers.
 This folded in 1955.
 They are now being reformed with the assistance of Salford RLFC.
 Mancunians RL, founded in 2009, play at Broughton Park.
 They play in the Rugby League Conference.